 +44 (0)1865 484237

 Doerthe Rosenow is Senior Lecturer in International Relations.
 She received her PhD and MA from the Department of War Studies/King's College London, and her first degree (Mag.Art.) from the University of Muenster/Germany.
 Before joining Brookes she taught at Royal Holloway University of London and King's College London.
 Her research is interdisciplinary, crossing over the boundaries of International Relations, human geography, anthropology and continental philosophy.
-She is particularly interested in the theorisation and analysis of political struggle in relation to understandings of nature, particularly from perspectives that engage notions of materiality and decolonialit.
-At the moment she is finishing her monograph on the radical potential of anti-genetically modified organisms activism, which will be published in the Routledge Series 'Research in Place, Space, and Politics' in 2017.
+She is particularly interested in the theorisation and analysis of political struggle in relation to understandings of nature, particularly from perspectives that engage notions of materiality and decoloniality.
+More recently she has turned to engage these questions in the context of settler colonialism and the writings of North American Indigenous scholars.
+Her book Un-making Environmental Activism: Beyond Modern/Colonial Binaries in the GMO Controversy was published by Routledge in 2018.
 Together with her colleague Lara Montesinos Coleman from the University of Sussex she is also working on a broader critique of poststructuralist International Relations, with a particular focus on how discipline-specific boundaries continue to constrain radical thinking and action.

 The point of departure for this article is the question of how to pursue and encourage political contestation from a position that acknowledges the significance of binary conceptualisations, but that is at the same time uncomfortable with a mode of politics that is exclusively geared towards them.
 The limitations of this traditionally modern conceptualisation of politics – and life more generally – calls for an ontological move away from the prioritisation of bounded entities and clear-cut (oppositional) identities in order to explore other dimensions of political action.
 While there has been a turn to such new ontologies – in critical geography and beyond – in the last decades, there has been less exploration of what this could mean concretely for a political activism that aims to go beyond mere ‘micropolitical’ transformation.
 To address this lack, this article examines the tensions between binarity and complexity through an engagement with political resistance against genetically modified organisms (GMOs).
 This brings to light that the ontology of complexity pursued by some anti-GMO activists is ultimately grounded in a binarisation of both politics (one is either ‘for’ or ‘against’ GMOs’) and life (which is either ‘natural’ or ‘unnatural’).
 Whilst problematic in its limitation and specification of what kind of politics and life is considered ‘right’ and ‘natural’, this binarisation also informs the success of anti-GMO activism.
 An engagement with the philosophy of Deleuze and Guattari, especially through the notion of the ‘encounter’, brings out this paradox and serves to radicalise the ontology of complexity argued for by anti-GMO activists in order to open up different avenues for thinking about and ‘doing’ political resistance.